0 Part Course |

 • The pros and cons of stand-alone bond issuances vs. programme-based MTN issuances.

-Our Bond Documentation course is a ‘must know’ for:
+Redcliffe's Bond Documentation course is a ‘must know’ for:

 • In-house legal counsels at any level.

-• Private practice lawyers at any level from paralegals, trainees and junior and senior associates to partners and heads of departments involved in or likely to be involved in documenting, reviewing and negotiating bond transactions.
+• Private practice lawyers at any level, from paralegals, trainees and junior and senior associates to partners and heads of departments involved in or likely to be involved in documenting, reviewing and negotiating bond transactions.

 • Bankers and structurers at all levels (Analysts, Associates, Vice Presidents, Directors and Managing Directors) who typically act as Arrangers, Lead Managers, Fiscal Agents and/or Trustees in bond transactions.